Nesting Particle Filters for Experimental Design in Dynamical Systems: Inside-Out SMC 2 SMC²

 \subsection{Target Distribution of Inside-Out SMC\textsuperscript{2}}

 We now show that the nested particle filter introduced in the previous section asymptotically targets the correct distribution.
 Similarly to \citet[Proposition 1]{chopin2013smc}, Algorithm~\ref{alg:i-o-smc2} is a particle filter targeting a particle filter.
 Indeed, dropping the $n$ indices and the explicit dependence on $\phi$, let $\Gamma_t^M(z_{0:t}, \theta_{0:t-1}^{1:M}, a_{1:t-1}^{1:M})$ denote the distribution of all stochastic variables generated by an instance of the inner IBIS at line~\ref{line:ibis} in Algorithm~\ref{alg:i-o-smc2}.
-It is evident that
+We first note that